• Disease Overview

 Disease Overview

-Gerstmann-Sträussler-Scheinker (GSS) disease is a rare genetic degenerative brain disorder.
-The symptoms, the progression of the disorder, and the overall severity can vary greatly among affected families and individuals.
-This is true even among members of the same family.
-A common symptom is a progressive loss of coordination that may present as unsteadiness of gait, difficulty walking, and clumsiness.
-As the disease progresses, other symptoms become apparent including dementia, in which there are worsening problems with thought, cognition, memory, language, and behavior.
-In all instances, GSS is caused by an abnormal variant of the prion protein (PRPN) gene.
+GSS disease is caused by changes (variants) in the prion protein (PRPN) gene.
 The PRNP gene encodes the human prion protein (PrPc).
-Alterations in this gene lead to the generation of abnormally-shaped (misfolded) prion protein (PrPSc), also known simply as a “prion”, which is toxic to the body.
-In GSS, the abnormal prions build up primarily within the brain.
+Variants in this gene lead to the production of abnormally shaped (misfolded) prion protein (PrPSc), also known simply as a “prion”, which is toxic to the body.
+In GSS disease, the abnormal prions build up primarily within the brain.
 This leads to the progressive loss of nerve cells (neurons) and the various symptoms associated with this disorder.
-The disorder most often affects people in their 40s through 50s.
-There is no cure, but investigators are researching ways to best treat and manage GSS.
+GSS disease usually begins between the ages of 35 and 55 years.
+There is no cure, but scientists are researching ways to best treat and manage GSS disease.

 Introduction